sigsum/sigsum/doc/design.md

 key-usage can be _detected_.
 We present our design and discuss a few use-case scenarios like binary transparency and reproducible builds.

-**Target audience.**
-You are likely interested in transparent logs, public-key infrastructures, or supply-chain security.

 **Preliminaries.**
 You have basic understanding of cryptographic primitives like digital signatures, hash functions, and Merkle trees.
 You roughly know what problem